3 DIY Standing Desk Ideas $25 – $150

 Although the raised workspace is typically smaller, a big advantage to this strategy is that you can simply move your adjustable computer stand if you feel like sitting down at your desk.

-It is not a permanent fixture, so you can move your working position throughout the day if you want.
+It is not a permanent fixture, so you can move your working location throughout the day if you want.
 You can also move it to different locations throughout the house, if you work from home.